keerthivasan-devflow/react-basics/react-dev/notes/01-React-Basics-Concepts.md

 ## PART - 2
-1. How to create a "Hello World" example using React 1.1.
-What is `React.createElement()` and how many arguments can it accept?
+1. How to create a "Hello World" example using React
+2. What is `React.createElement()` and how many arguments can it accept?
-        `React.createElement()` creates an object, not just pure HTML tags.
+    This function call `React.createElement()` generates an object representing a React element, which later gets rendered into the actual DOM.
+When creating elements, React does not immediately modify the actual DOM.
+Instead, it constructs a virtual DOM, which is a lightweight representation of the document object model.
+This approach allows React to perform efficient updates by comparing the previous and current states before applying changes to the DOM elements.
-    1.2.
-What is the `ReactDOM.createRoot()` method?
+3. What is the `ReactDOM.createRoot()` method?
+ - createRoot options - onCaughtError, onUncaughtError, onRecoverableError and identifierPrefix
+ - **Troubleshooting root.render() | createRoot()**
+ - I’ve created a root, but nothing is displayed.
+ - I’m getting an error: “You passed a second argument to root.render”
+ - I’m getting an error: “Target container is not a DOM element”
+ - I’m getting an error: “Functions are not valid as a React child.”
+    - This error means that whatever you’re passing to root.render is not a React component. `root.render(App) → root.render(<App />)`
+    - If you pass a function to root.render: `root.render(createApp) → root.render(createApp())`
-    1.3.
-What is the `render()` method?
+4. What is the `render()` method?
     The `render()` method is responsible for taking the React element as an argument, converting it into the corresponding DOM element (e.g., an `h1` tag), and placing it into the DOM tree so that the browser can understand and display it.
-    1.4.
-How do you add attributes to tags in React?

-2. What is the most expensive (time consuming) operation on a webpage?
+5. What is the most expensive (time consuming) operation on a webpage?
     DOM Manipulation - When a webpage becomes more interactive and the DOM tree changes frequently, this operation becomes costly.
 To optimize this, libraries have been introduced.

 ## PART 3